Voorne Canal: Closure

 In June 1950 the first version of the Hartel Canal was opened.
 It ran from the Oude Maas just north of Spijkenisse to a point just east of Nieuwesluis.
 By 1959 there were new plans that proposed a more southern route of the Hartel Canal.
 These included the elimination of Nieuwesluis and Blankenburg.
 The municipality of Heenvliet objected to the plans.
 In June 1961, the government decided the matter.
 The Hartel Canal would get a new location south of Nieuwesluis.
 The manor D'Oliphant, which stood near the hamlet was rebuilt in Rotterdam.

 The agricultural lobby now seized the opportunity, and proposed to construct a dam in the canal south of the Hartel Canal.
 This would make it possible to decrease the water level in the canal by about three meters.
 The result would be a ground water level more favorable for agriculture, and less infusion of salt water.
 It would also allow the replacement of up to 8 water mills that discharged on the canal by a single big, but cheaper water mill that pumped the canal water to the Haringvliet.
 In 1965 the Ministry of Infrastructure and Water Management decided to close down the Voorne Canal.
 It was hardly used anymore, but would cost a lot to maintain.
 In 1966 a dam was laid across the canal northwest of Heenvliet and south of Nieuwesluis and its lock.
 The lock was subsequently demolished.

 After closure

 After World War II, the old fortress town Helvoet first expanded to the north in the direction of Nieuw-Helvoet.
-In 1965-1967 a new plan for Hellevoetsluis projected a new town center at the hamlet Vlotbrug (Oostdijk).
+In 1965-1967 a new plan for Hellevoetsluis projected a new town center at the hamlet Oostdijk.
 There were plans to close the canal south of it, and replace it with a new discharge canal, but in the end the southern part of the canal was preserved.